New York is one of the most recognised cities in the world. Look at our guide to the top 20 things to do in New York to make the most of your trip.

 10. Madison Square Garden

-Visit the most famous arena in the world which offers a wide variety of sports and musical performances.
-Have the unique experience of watching a basketball or hockey game or listen to the greatest musicians in the world perform on the world renowned stage.
-You can also get a behind-the-scenes tour of Madison Square Garden and learn about iconic moments in sports and entertainment history.
+Visit the most famous arena in the world, which offers various sports and musical performances.
+Have the unique experience of watching a basketball or hockey game or listening to the most excellent musicians in the world perform on a world-renowned stage.
+You can also get a behind-the-scenes tour of Madison Square Garden and learn about iconic sports and entertainment history moments.

 Cost: Ticket prices vary depending on what event you choose to see.